publiish/docs/docs/ipns.md

 ## Understanding IPNS

-IPFS is content-addressed, meaning that each piece of content has a unique identifier (CID) based on its hash.
+IPFS is content addressed, meaning that each piece of content has a unique identifier (CID) based on its hash.
 This creates immutability, but presents a challenge when you need to update content.

 **InterPlanetary Name System (IPNS)** solves this by providing a way to create a persistent, mutable pointer to changing content.